godcandidate/8051-C_programming/Keil-projects/README.md

 ### Projects

+`LoopLED`

+- Interfacing multiple LEDs with 8051 microcontroller

 `SwitchWithLED`

-Interfacing a switch and a LED with 8051 microcontroller
+- Interfacing a switch and a LED with 8051 microcontroller